Configuring Vim right

 - Maintain more context around the cursor

-When the cursor is moved outside the viewport of the current window, the buffer is scrolled by a single line.
+When the cursor moves outside the viewport of the current window, the buffer scrolls a single line to keep the cursor in view.
 Setting the option below will start the scrolling three lines before the border, keeping more context around where you’re working.

 set scrolloff=3